mattroseman/tech-blog/content/resume/resume.md

   - Involved optimized Elasticsearch queries hitting **~10-20 million jobs** in less than a **2-3 seconds**, even in deep pagination
   - Built to be optimized for SEO discoverability
   - Same filtering system was used to dynamically build sitemaps
-- **Web Crawler**: Built web crawler for premium customers with smaller job boards
+- **Web Crawler**: Built web crawler tailored to premium customers' smaller job boards
   - Built with Python Scrapy
   - Built to be configurable to the point that adding new customer's websites took **~1 day of work** with no code changes